 The successful candidate is expected to contribute in the three areas of scholarship, teaching, and service required at UMass Boston.
 Bi/multilingual competence is also desirable.

-To apply, upload a curriculum vitae, a letter describing research and teaching interests, two publications, and the names and email addresses of three references online.
+To apply, upload a curriculum vitae, a letter describing research and teaching interests, two publications, and the names and email addresses of three references.

 Review of applications will begin immediately and continue until the position is filled.